The 29 Best TV Shows about Hockey

 The show focuses on a man with an almost out-of-control love for hockey.
 His name is Cake (yes, you read that right), and he’s from Toronto’s own Little Italy.

-Most of the time, he’s at his family’s cafe named Cafe Primo – out of where he also operates a tiny, rent-a-goalie business.
+Most of the time, he’s at his family’s cafe named Cafe Primo, out of which he also operates a tiny, rent-a-goalie business.

 Between the pastries and the surprising demand for hockey goalies, Cake never seems to have a moment’s rest.
 If it’s not personal obstacles he’s dealing with, then it’s a hockey strike or charity event that affects his business.
 Needless to say, he often finds himself in crazy situations that he never bargained for.